kutpet/Prezi-With-Leap-Motion/README.md

-Use yor Prezi with Leap Motion controller
+Use your Prezi with Leap Motion controller
 ==========================================

 If you own a Leap Motion controller with this piece of code you can navigate through your Prezi with left/right swipe gestures.